-- Under Dogs Queensland rules, you must honour a contract once you have signed it.
-You are not eligible to accept any alternative judging appointments.
-(Refer Dogs Queensland Rule Book - Section Four -" Judges Code of Practice." - If you are unable to fulfil a contract because of ill health, you should advise the Club concerned as soon as possible. - If you could supply the Club with names of possible replacement judges it will generally be appreciated.
+- Under Dogs Australia/Dogs Queensland rules, you must honour a contract once you have signed it.
+You are not permitted to withdraw from a judging appointment to accept any alternative judging appointments.
+(Refer Dogs Queensland Rule Book Section Four -" Judges Code of Practice." - If you are unable to fulfil a contract because of accident or ill health, you must advise the Club concerned as soon as possible. - If you could supply the Club with names of possible replacement judges it will generally be appreciated.